 They also work to reduce the amount of mesh used in the tent construction.
 While it makes ventilation a bit more difficult, it also means it’s harder for heat to escape.

-A few examples of 4-season tents are the Mountain Hardwear Trango Tent – 2 people or 3 people, Black Diamond Mega Snow 4 person tent, Marmot Thor Tent – 2 people or 3 people or Yakima SkyRise HD 2 person vehicle tent.
+A few examples of 4-season tents are the Mountain Hardwear Trango Tent – 2 people or 3 people, or 4 person tent, Marmot Tugsten Tent – 2 people, 3 people, or 4 person tent or Yakima SkyRise HD 2 person vehicle tent.

 Read More: The Snowshoe and Tent Experience

 Any cold weather sleeping bag will do the trick, but I find the mummy design (like the Marmot Trestles Elite Eco 0 Sleeping Bag) to be most effective.
 Do you know how it’s easier to heat a smaller room than a larger room?
 The same principle applies with sleeping bags too, which is why the rectangular variety just doesn’t cut it for me.
 There’s more open space on the inside, taking away some of the insulating properties that a mummy bag will give you since it’ll hug your body more tightly.

 Additionally, mummy bags have a hood to cover your head, and a drawstring to cinch it up around your face.
 This helps prevent the loss of any heat that will try to escape from the opening around your neck.

 Sleeping Bag Liner

 Depending on how cold it is where you are (and the quality of your sleeping bag), you may not need a sleeping bag liner.
 However, to be safe, I would recommend bringing one anyway.

 Aside from adding another layer of warmth on chilly nights, a liner will also work to keep your sleeping bag clean.
 You can think of it like bedsheets, catching all the dirt, sweat, and body oils you accumulated during the day, while also providing a more comfortable material to sleep on.